History of computing hardware: Manchester Baby

 The Manchester Baby (Small Scale Experimental Machine, SSEM) was the world's first electronic stored-program computer.
 It was built at the Victoria University of Manchester by Frederic C. Williams, Tom Kilburn and Geoff Tootill, and ran its first program on 21 June 1948.

-The machine was not intended to be a practical computer but was instead designed as a testbed for the Williams tube, the first random-access digital storage device.
+The machine was not intended to be a practical computer, but was instead designed as a testbed for the Williams tube, the first random-access digital storage device.
 Invented by Freddie Williams and Tom Kilburn at the University of Manchester in 1946 and 1947, it was a cathode-ray tube that used an effect called secondary emission to temporarily store electronic binary data, and was used successfully in several early computers.

 Described as small and primitive in a 1998 retrospective, the Baby was the first working machine to contain all of the elements essential to a modern electronic computer.
 As soon as it had demonstrated the feasibility of its design, a project was initiated at the university to develop the design into a more usable computer, the Manchester Mark 1.
 The Mark 1 in turn quickly became the prototype for the Ferranti Mark 1, the world's first commercially available general-purpose computer.

 The Baby had a 32-bit word length and a memory of 32 words.
 As it was designed to be the simplest possible stored-program computer, the only arithmetic operations implemented in hardware were subtraction and negation; other arithmetic operations were implemented in software.
 The first of three programs written for the machine found the highest proper divisor of 2^{18} (262,144), a calculation that was known would take a long time to run—and so prove the computer's reliability—by testing every integer from 2^{18} − 1 downwards, as division was implemented by repeated subtraction of the divisor.
-The program consisted of 17 instructions and ran for 52 minutes before reaching the correct answer of 131,072, after the Baby had performed 3.5 million operations (for an effective CPU speed of 1.1 kIPS).
+The program consisted of 17 instructions and ran for 52 minutes before producing the correct answer of 131,072, after the Baby had performed 3.5 million operations (for an effective CPU speed of 1.1 kIPS).
 The successive approximations to the answer were displayed as a pattern of dots on the output CRT which mirrored the pattern held on the Williams tube used for storage.